aLekSer/agones/site/content/en/docs/Reference/gameserverallocation.md

 We recommend using `metadata > generateName`, to declare to Kubernetes that a unique name for the `GameServerAllocation` is generated when the `GameServerAllocation` is created.

-The `spec` field is the actual `GameServerAllocation` specification and it is composed as follow:
+The `spec` field is the actual `GameServerAllocation` specification and it is composed as follows:

 - `required` is a [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)
    (matchLabels and/or matchExpressions) from which to choose GameServers from.